2.2 Management system

 The key performance indicators used in this area also include the investments, which are planned, reported and audited both in aggregate for the group as well as separately for the segments.
 Investments are defined as additions to non-current assets (excluding financial instruments and deferred tax assets).

 Another focal point in the area of the financial and asset position are regular analyses of the net working capital, which are carried out for the purpose of managing the operational business and capital deployment.
 Developments in net working capital over time result from changes in stock inventories, trade receivables and trade liabilities.
-Receivables due from suppliers are recognised in the items other miscellaneous financial assets and non-financial assets.
+Receivables from suppliers are reported within ‘Other financial and other non-financial assets’.